This post may contain affiliate links. Read my full disclosure policy.

 Try not to stir too much, but rather gently ladle the saffron broth over top.

 Garnish with fresh parsley or cilantro, a squeeze of lemon, and if you like spice- some chili flakes.

-Dish up the stew and serve with crusty bread or rice if you want.
+Dish up the Portuguese Fish Stew and serve with crusty bread or rice if you want.